mnadev/Muezzin/README.md

 to install Kivy on your respective platform.

 Make sure that Python 3 and pip is installed on your machine.
-Navigate to the root directory of your Muezzin app (i.e. the directory this file is in)
+Navigate to the root directory of your Muezzin app (i.e. the directory this file is in).

 Install the virtualenv library

 ```bash